The Numbers Challenge: Found Footage

 I often see the digit that I need as part of something bigger: the 2 in 1628.
 But that is not what I had in mind: they must be stand-alone numbers.

 I could, of course, create a schedule from 1 to 100 and then check the numbers that I shoot as soon as I see them.
-But that would make it too easy, so I work my way from one through hundred in the right order.
+But that would make it too easy: a kind of numbers bingo.
+So I work my way from one through hundred in the right order.
 Here are the first twelve.

 There is of course a shortcut to get to 100 in an easy way: just photographs all house numbers in a street.
 But I have imposed another restriction: they must be different numbers.
 I aim for the greatest possible diversity of fonts, colors and uses.